 White flesh.
 This exciting Peach variety was selected and developed by NZ Hort.
 Research.
 The results are a beautiful looking peach with pink skin and crisp white flesh with just a hint of pink.
 It looks and tastes great.
 Ripe towards the end of summer.
 Deciduous.
 PVR.

-Double Graft Peach.
-Blackboy - A stunning peach with a dark wine coloured outer and inner.
-The rich, juicy, textured flesh is absolutely delicious.
-April White - Large firm fruit with juicy white flesh that has a pink blush.
+Peach double.
+Blackboy aka Sanguine is a stunning peach with a dark wine coloured skin and flesh - juicy and delicious!
+April White has a large firm fruit with juicy white flesh blushed with pink.
 The tree crops towards April and has a high resistance to leaf curl.
+Deciduous

 Medium sized fruit with yellow skin strongly blushed dark red.
 The yellow free-stone flesh is of excellent quality and suitable for fresh eating or preserving.
 Ripe around January.
 This variety is happiest in areas with a cool winter.
 Plant in a sunny well drained spot.
 Deciduous.

 The fruit of this variety are really 'pretty as a peach' with skin that is strongly blushed red over yellow.
 The firm, free-stone flesh is just the right balance of sugar and acid and coloured a warm yellow.
 Crops well and ripens in mid January.
 Plant in a sunny well drained spot.